 Address: 5700 Lindell Blvd, Saint Louis, MO 63112

-The museum is located in Forest Park, which is one of the largest urban parks in the United States.
+The museum is located in Forest Park, one of the largest urban parks in the United States.
 So, when you’re done exploring the museum, you can always take a walk or picnic in the park.

 See Related: Best Places to Visit in the US